Social experiment: Stanford prison experiment

 The Stanford prison experiment was a study of the psychological effects of becoming a prisoner or prison guard.
-The experiment was conducted at Stanford University on August 14–20, 1971, by a team of researchers led by psychology professor Philip Zimbardo using college students.
+The experiment was conducted at Stanford University on 14–20 August 1971, by a team of researchers led by psychology professor Philip Zimbardo using college students.
 It was funded by the U.S. Office of Naval Research and was of interest to both the U.S. Navy and Marine Corps as an investigation into the causes of conflict between military guards and prisoners.
 The experiment is a study on the psychology of imprisonment and is a topic covered in most introductory psychology textbooks.

 Experiments by Muzafer Sherif

 Sherif was a founder of modern social psychology who developed several techniques for understanding social processes, particularly social norms, and social conflict.
-Sherif's experimental study of the autokinetic movement demonstrated how mental evaluation norms were created by human beings.
+Sherif's experimental study of the auto-kinetic movement demonstrated how mental evaluation norms were created by human beings.
 Sherif is equally famous for the Robbers Cave Experiments.
-This series of experiments, begun in Connecticut and concluded in Oklahoma, took boys from intact middle-class families, who were carefully screened to be psychologically normal, delivered them to a summer camp setting (with researchers doubling as counsellors), and created social groups that came into conflict with each other.
+This series of experiments, begun in Connecticut and concluded in Oklahoma, took boys from intact middle-class families, who were carefully screened to be psychologically normal, delivered them to a summer camp setting (with researchers doubling as counselors), and created social groups that came into conflict with each other.

 Bobo doll experiment

 The Bobo doll experiment was a study carried out by Albert Bandura who was a professor at Stanford University.
 It focused on the study of aggression using three groups of preschoolers as the subjects.
 Bandura took inflatable plastic toys called Bobo dolls and weighted them down to always stand upright.
 The preschoolers were divided into three groups by gender, and then into six subgroups.
-One of the groups would observe an adult act aggressively towards the Bobo doll, another group would observe an adult with non-aggressive behaviours, and the last group would not be exposed to any behaviour models.
-The study found the preschoolers exposed to the aggressive behaviour had imitated the aggressiveness towards the doll, regardless of gender.
+One of the groups would observe an adult act aggressively towards the Bobo doll, another group would observe an adult with non-aggressive behaviors, and the last group would not be exposed to any behavior models.
+The study found the preschoolers exposed to aggressive behavior had imitated aggressiveness towards the doll, regardless of gender.
 The other two groups showed significantly less hostility towards the doll.
-The study had shown aggressive and non-aggressive behaviours were learned by observing others and had a significant effect on the subjects even after the study was concluded.
+The study had shown aggressive and non-aggressive behaviors were learned by observing others and had a significant effect on the subjects even after the study was concluded.

 Stanford marshmallow experiment

-The Stanford marshmallow experiment was a study done by a psychologist Walter Mischel on delayed gratification in the early 1970s.
+The Stanford marshmallow experiment was a study conducted by psychologist Walter Mischel on delayed gratification in the early 1970s.
 During the three studies, a child was offered a choice between one small reward provided immediately or two small rewards if they waited for a short period, approximately 15 minutes, during which the tester left the room and then returned.
 (The reward was sometimes a marshmallow, but often a cookie or a pretzel.)
 In follow-up studies, the researchers found that children who were able to wait longer for the preferred rewards tended to have better life outcomes, as measured by SAT scores, educational attainment, body mass index (BMI), and other life measures.